-The Rams picked 13th in the draft after that year, selecting defensive lineman Adam Carriker, whom the Rams played out of position and never contributed much before moving on to Washington.
+The Rams picked 13th that year, selecting defensive lineman Adam Carriker, whom the Rams played out of position and never contributed much before moving on to Washington.
 Granted, they still could have taken cornerback Darrelle Revis in that spot but what if that had been a year they drafted in the top three?

 Among those taken ahead of the Rams’ spot: receiver Calvin Johnson, running back Adrian Peterson, tackle Joe Thomas, linebacker Patrick Willis and running back Marshawn Lynch.